cresteem/Hawk-JS/README.md

 <div align="center">

-# Hawk JS - Advanced Sitemap Generator and Deployer for SEO
+# Hawk.js - Advanced Sitemap Generator and Deployer for SEO

-<p id="intro">Hawk JS is an advanced sitemap generator and deployer designed to enhance your website's search engine optimization (SEO).
+<p id="intro">Hawk.js is an advanced sitemap generator and deployer designed to enhance your website's search engine optimization (SEO).
 It automates the creation of comprehensive sitemaps and simplifies submission to major search engines like Google, Bing, Yahoo, Yandex, and more, ensuring your site is indexed accurately and quickly.</p>

 ### Supported Platforms